Sovereignwelder/Home/README.md

 - creates a simple landing page for the nip5 domain

-- creates a media folder for hosting your avatar and banner at the domainyour-nip-5-domain.com/media/i/image.jpeg
+- creates a media folder for hosting your avatar and banner at your-nip-5-domain.com/media/i/image.jpeg

 - creates a iframe of the shopstr store of a given npub at your-nip-5-domain.com/shopstr